 Children will enjoy Le Musée du Jouet and Le Musée des Enfants.
 In the first toy museum, patrons discover and play with toys from the past, while the second offers hands-on creative activities based on a yearly theme.
 The children's museum also has an enclosed playground with structures to climb on and animals to pet.

-Although the above-mentioned museums are particularly child-minded, never underestimate the Royal Museums of Fine Arts or the Musical Instrument Museum, both located at Place Royale.
-The Fine Arts Museums often offer activities for children.
+Although the above-mentioned museums are particularly child-minded, the Fine Arts Museums also often offer activities for children.
 In the Musical Instrument Museum, patrons can wear headphones to hear the sounds of numerous instruments showcased in the beautiful Art Nouveau building.

 Child-friendly dining in Brussels

 Brussels isn't lacking in family-friendly restaurants.
 The brasseries seem to be the best place for families.
-They're usually quite big, noisy, and always have fries on the menu, amongst other good, traditional Belgian fare like mussels, steak and sausage.
+They're usually quite big, noisy, and always have fries on the menu, among other good, traditional Belgian fare such as mussels, steak and sausage.
 Most eateries will have a suggested children's meal and highchairs if needed.
 Being the international city it is, world cuisine is also easily found in Brussels.